jopemachine-arvis/arvis/README.md

 ## How to write new workflows, plugins

+* By default, all changes to workflow files are being watched and reflected as soon as changes are made.

+* In the case of hotkeys, they are registered and applied only when `Arvis` is turned on for the first time, so if there is a change in the hotkeys, `Arvis` must be turned off and on to renew hotkey settings.

 ### How to write new workflows

 ### How to write new plugins

+### Update your workflow, plugin

 ## Build and development